Mavgician/e-commerce-vercel-react/README.md

 // TODO: Add SDKs for Firebase products that you want to use
 // https://firebase.google.com/docs/web/setup#available-libraries

-// Your web app\'s Firebase configuration
+// Your web app's Firebase configuration
 // For Firebase JS SDK v7.20.0 and later, measurementId is optional const firebaseConfig = {...};